balanced and light flat walk

 My DVD collection of Classical French Dressage Master Philippe Karl.

-In 2016, I set out to Seattle, WA, to visit family and learned that Classical French Dressage Master Philippe Karl had been conducting School of Légèreté instructor certification clinics in three USA locations—one of which is Cadbury Farm, not far from where I would be staying.
+In 2016, I set out to Seattle, WA, to visit family and learned that Karl had been teaching School of Légèreté instructor certification clinics at three USA locations—one of which was not far from where I would be staying.
+I contacted the Seattle location for lessons with Nichole, one of Karl’s instructors in training.

 Following the natural head and neck motion

-I took several lessons each day with Nichole on her trotting horses.
-First I learned work in hand.
-Here’s a recap of our work-in-hand lessons: Work in Hand: Educating the Mouth.
+I took several lessons each day with Nichole on her non-gaited horses.
+First, I learned work in hand.
+Here’s a recap of my lessons: Work in Hand: Educating the Mouth.

 Nicole noticed that while my arms were quiet at my sides, my pelvis and back followed the motion of the horse more than necessary.
-The tension in my shoulders became evident through my efforts to remain still with my arms and hands.
-Yet this tension and stillness translated heaviness to the horse.
+My efforts to remain still with my arms and hands created tension which translated heaviness to the horse.

 This was an epiphany for me!